Jiggly-Balls/ultra-piston/docs/source/api.rst

 API Reference
 =============

-The following section outlines the API of Game State.
+The following section outlines the API of Ultra Piston.

 .. toctree::
   :caption: Table of Contents